thinking-with-computers/ludus-spec/README.md

 ```

 ###### Hashmaps (status: not yet done)
 Hashmaps match in a slightly unusual, but highly useful, way.
 Keywords on the right bind to words on the left.
-So: `let #{foo} = #{:foo 42}` matches, and binds `foo` to `42`.Hashmap patterns can also include rest patterns, which will bind any key/value pairs that aren't explicitly invoked on the left hand side: `let #{foo, ...rest} = #{:foo 42, :bar 23, :baz 3.14}` binds `rest` to `#{:bar 23, :baz 3.14}`.
+So: `let #{foo} = #{:foo 42}` matches, and binds `foo` to `42`.
+Hashmap patterns can also include rest patterns, which will bind any key/value pairs that aren't explicitly invoked on the left hand side: `let #{foo, ...rest} = #{:foo 42, :bar 23, :baz 3.14}` binds `rest` to `#{:bar 23, :baz 3.14}`.
 Placeholders may be used as the value in a key/value pair to match any value held at a key (i.e. if they key is defined on the hashmap).

+###### Other collections? (status: not yet decided)
+Do we want matches on sets?
+Would that even make sense?
+They're both unordered and un-keyed.

+Structs, however, are useful.
+Do we want to unify struct and hashmap pattern matching?

 #### Splats in expressions (status: not yet done)
 **See above for a discussion of tuple splats.**